rgambord/c99-doc/doc/sections/6/11/4/index.rst

 .. _9899_6.11.4p1:

+.. container:: snum

+   :ref:`1 <9899_6.11.4p1>`

-:ref:`1 <9899_6.11.4p1>` Lowercase letters as escape sequences are reserved for future standardization.
+Lowercase letters as escape sequences are reserved for future standardization.
 Other characters may be used in extensions.

 .. _9899_6.11.5: